 For example, your passion for both the environment and public policy might draw you to the Environmental Analysis Program, a 5-college collaboration designed to prepare students for careers in many environmental problem-solving fields.
 Or, maybe you’ve always found knitting to be a stress relief, so you’re interested in the Babes and Blankets club to combine your passion for knitting with community service.
 If you’re interested in economics and a career in finance, the Finance Accounting and Consulting club may help you on that path.
 You should aim for this level of specificity, rather than citing general aspects such as Scripps’ location, small courses, all-women setting.
 You want to show the admissions committee that you’re truly invested in Scripps, so do your research!

-Be cautious though—in only 200 words, you certainly can’t discuss more than 3-4 different aspects of Scripps.
-Remember to also spend just as much time elaborating upon academic opportunities as extracurricular ones.
+Be cautious though—in only 200 words, you certainly can’t discuss more than 2-4 different aspects of Scripps.
+Remember to also spend some time elaborating upon academic opportunities as extracurricular ones.
 College is about more than just its academics, so make sure your essay reflects this as well.

 When it comes to actually writing your essay, you can feel free to be straightforward.
 There’s no need to incorporate any flowery language or anecdotes, unless they’re relevant.
 If you’ve visited Scripps or spoken to current students/alumni, you can include these stories in your essay, especially if they were integral in your desire to apply.
 Just make sure your anecdotes have substance, and aren’t only a narrative of how nice it was to walk around campus and how the school felt like home.

 Since you have three choices, think about each prompt and choose the one that you feel the strongest connection to.
 If you have good answers for more than one prompt, decide which one demonstrates a trait of yours that hasn’t been covered in other parts of your application.
 These are all creative prompts, so you’re allowed to have a little more fun!